ribru17/ts_query_ls/README.md

           "arity": "required"
         }
       ],
-      "description": "Checks for equality between two nodes, or a node and a string."
+      "description": "Checks for equality between two nodes, or a node and a string.", "any": true
     }
   }
 }